 United Healthcare separates this plan’s deductible by tier so that the plan begins paying out for Tiers 1 and 2 immediately—you don’t have to worry about meeting a deductible first.

-To get help with Tier 3 through 5 drugs, however, you’ll need to first meet the annual deductible, which is usually $415 (the limit in 2019).4 As a result, this plan could have lower overall costs for someone who takes mostly Tier 1 and 2 medications, especially if they live within easy access of a Walgreens.
+To get help with Tier 3 through 5 drugs, however, you’ll need to first meet the annual deductible, which is usually $435.
+As a result, this plan could have lower overall costs for someone who takes mostly Tier 1 and 2 medications, especially if they live within easy access of a Walgreens.

 United Healthcare AARP MedicareRx Saver Plus (PDP)

 Copayments for Tier 1 and 2 drugs are slightly higher than United Healthcare’s AARP MedicareRx Walgreens plan.
-Coinsurance for Tiers 3 through 5, however, is comparable or even cheaper.
-This plan could be the right choice for people who take mostly drugs in Tiers 3 through 5 and expect to pay more than $415 annually.
+Coinsurance for Tiers 3 through 5, however, is comparable.
+This plan could be the right choice for people who take mostly drugs in Tiers 3 through 5 and expect to pay more than $435 annually.

 The AARP MedicareRx Preferred plan we sampled in New York comes with a $0 deductible, but it may have a higher premium than other United Healthcare prescription drug plans.

 The standout feature of this plan is that using the preferred mail order pharmacy secures $0 Tier 1 and Tier 2 copayments for a 90-day supply.
-That’s cheaper than if you walked into a preferred retail pharmacy, which would charge you $5 for a 30-day supply under this plan.
+That’s cheaper than if you walked into a preferred retail pharmacy, which would charge you $5 or $10 for a 30-day supply of Tier 1 or Tier 2 drugs, respectively, under this plan.